Frequently Asked Questions

 What about accommodation?

 Accommodation in Stanthorpe and surrounds always books out, so please book early.
 Contact the Stanthorpe Visitor Information Centre for a list of vacancies that aren't listed online.
-In addition, Stanthorpe Showgrounds have opened up camping enquiries for the main festival weekend (3-7).

 For accommodation a bit further afield try contacting Warwick Information Centre (35 minute drive) on 07 4661 9073 or Tenterfield Information Centre (40 minute drive) on 02 6736 1082.
 Alternatively, why not visit the first weekend of the Festival or during the week?